Birrellc/project-eternity-ms2/README.md

 ### Contact Us

 This page is a simple form with an image behind it with another linear gradient over to top of it to not be so overpowering for the user, the form on this page will allow the user to contact the restaurant with any complaints, suggestions or questions they may have for the restaurant.

+### Dividers

+The divider pages are used to show more imagery of the restaurant while also breaking up the website to help keep the flow clean and not clutter the experience of the user while also listing words that describe the principles of the restaurant.

 ### User Stories